Our One Bill – proudly providing something no one has before

-Clear Business is part of the Verastar Group which is a unique licensed provider of Water, Green Electricity, Gas, Phone Lines, Broadband, Mobile and Insurance (through our sister company The Insurance Octopus).
+Each product we supply, apart from telecoms, has a Licensed Provider.
+All those Licensed Providers form part of the Verastar Group and together supply water, green electricity, gas, phone lines, broadband, mobile and insurance through our sister company, the Insurance Octopus.
 Since 1998 we have been refining our offering so we can offer our customers the widest range of services on the market.

 We’ve developed unique technology in-house that draws information from all of our industries, and usage information from you, to combine it into one easy-to-manage bill.

 The end product is the result of 1000s of processes!

 We bill monthly.
 You will either be paying for the essential services you are using this month or that you used during the month that has just gone.